Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-17-battles.md

 He put a hand round the back of her head and rubbed it.
 "I'm sorry."

 "No, I'm sorry."
 She said.
-"You were right, I was being...uptight, I guess."
+"You were right, I was being... uptight, I guess."

 "Change your mind?"

 "A bit, yeah.
-I thought about it some, and...I guess."
+I thought about it some, and...
+I guess."

 "You guess?"